nilsmango/project7III/content/tap/manual/_index.md

 When you tap the Lil Green Helper rectangle, you will see the following menu:

-{{ image_sets(path="content/tap/manual/Step Seq Context Menu.jpg", format="auto", op="fit_width", quality=75, alt="Tap Step Sequencer Context Menu", caption='The Lil Green Helper menu.', imgset_class="imgset-half") }}
+{{ image_sets(path="content/tap/manual/Step Seq Context Menu.jpg", format="auto", op="fit_width", quality=75, alt="Tap Lil Green Helper menu", caption='The Lil Green Helper menu.', imgset_class="imgset-half") }}

-1. Move helper buttons: Use these if you don't want to drag the Lil Green Helper by hand.
+1. Move helper to End/Start: Use these if you don't want to drag the Lil Green Helper by hand.
 Moves the green rectangle to the start or end of the sequencer window.
-2. Move buttons: Move up and down the octave in instruments, and up and down the drums page for drums.
-3. See 2.
-4. Page to Clip Start/End: Moves the sequencer page to the start/end of the clip.
+2. Page to Clip Start/End: Moves the sequencer page to the start/end of the clip.
-5. Page to Loop Start/End: Moves the sequencer page to the start/end of the loop.
+3. Page to Loop Start/End: Moves the sequencer page to the start/end of the loop.
-6. Crop Clip: Crops the clip to the loop length.
+4. Crop Clip: Crops the clip to the loop length.
-7. Move Loop Start/End & Loop: Moves the start/end of the loop and the whole loop (this means no change in loop length) to where the Lil Green Helper rectangle sits.
+5. Move Loop Start/End & Loop: Moves the start/end of the loop and the whole loop (this means no change in loop length) to where the Lil Green Helper rectangle sits.
-8. Move Loop Start/End: Only moves the start/end of the loop to where the Lil Green Helper rectangle sits.
+6. Move Loop Start/End: Only moves the start/end of the loop to where the Lil Green Helper rectangle sits.
 This will change the length of the loop.
-9. See 7.
-10. See 8.
-12. Stop playing Clip: Will stop the playing clip.
-13. To playing Clip: Will move the selection (and the step sequencer) to the playing clip.
-14. New empty Clip: Will create a new empty clip and select it.
-15. & 16.
-Start/End Marker: Moves the start/end marker to the Lil Green Helper rectangle.
+7. Start/End Marker: Moves the start/end marker to the Lil Green Helper rectangle.

+##### 3.3.5.1 Selection Mode
+Enter Selection Mode by either selecting notes or long-pressing on a note.
+Selected notes and range are highlighted in light-blue.
+Selections work the same way as in Ableton Live.
+You can add or substract from a selection by dragging the selection square accordingly.
+You can also long-press on a selected note to deselect it.
+You can also add and substract from the range of the selection, without selecting additional notes.
+This is important for duplication and copy pasting.
+You can move around selected notes by dragging them.
+Info: You can't undo and redo selections.

+{{ image_sets(path="content/tap/manual/Footer_Bar_Selection_mode.jpg", format="auto", op="fit_width", quality=75, alt="Tap Footer Bar in Selection Mode", caption='The Footer Bar buttons in Selection Mode.' imgset_class="imgset-twothird") }}

+Once in Selection Mode, there are several new [Footer Bar](#3-2-2-footer-bar) buttons available, here are the new ones:
+1. Trash: Deletes the selected notes.
+4. Edit Overlay: Opens and closes the edit overlay.
+6. Modulation Menu: Opens and closes the modulation menu.
+7. Selection Menu: Opens and closes the selection menu.

+**Edit Overlay**
+{{ image_sets(path="content/tap/manual/Edit_Overlay.jpg", format="auto", op="fit_width", quality=75, alt="Tap MIDI Notes Edit Overlay", caption='The notes Edit Overlay.' imgset_class="imgset-twothird") }}
+1. Velocities of the selected notes.
+Drag to increase and decrease.
+Takes effect on letting go.
+2. Probabilities of the selected notes.
+Drag to increase and decrease.
+Takes effect on letting go.
+3. Copy button.
+Copies the selected range and notes into the copy buffer.
+To paste either press the Paste button (pastes buffer at start of selected range) or tap any grid cell.
+You can also paste in other clips etc.
+4. Lengthen/shorten button.
+Lengthens or shortens the selected notes by one grid cell.
+On long-press, prolongs or shortens by one beat.
+On swipe you can change to x2 and /2 buttons.
+These multiply or divide the duration of the selected notes by 2.
+5. Cut button.
+Cuts the selected range and notes into the copy buffer.
+To paste, see "3.
+Copy button".
+6. Duplicate button.
+Duplicates the selected range and notes to the end of the selected range.
+7. Page indicator.
+Tap it or swipe on it to change the elongate/shorten buttons to x2 and /2 buttons.
+8. Move buttons.
+Left and right moves the selected range and notes by one grid.
+Long-press moves the selected range and notes by one beat.
+Up and down moves the selected range and notes by one scale step.
+Long-press moves the selected notes by one octave.

+**Modulation Menu**
+{{ image_sets(path="content/tap/manual/Modulation_Menu.jpg", format="auto", op="fit_width", quality=75, alt="Tap MIDI notes modulation menu", caption='The Modulation Menu.' imgset_class="imgset-twothird") }}
+There are four modulation categories:
+- Timing
+  - Random will get you random timings inside the selected range.
+  - Vary will vary the timing of the selected notes by up to 4 grid cells
+  - Reverse reverses the timing of the selected notes inside the selected range.
+  - Falling person will humanize the timing.
+- Pitch
+  - Shuffle will shuffle the pitches of the selected notes.
+  - Vary will vary the pitches of the selected notes by up to 4 semitones.
+  - Invert will invert the pitches of the selected notes.
+- Velocity
+  - Random will randomize the velocities of the selected notes.
+  - Vary will vary the velocities of the selected notes by up to 30% or so.
+- Probability
+  - Random will randomize the probabilities of the selected notes.
+  - Vary will vary the probabilities of the selected notes by up to 30% or so.

+**Selection Menu**
+You can:
+- select all notes
+- invert the selection
+- randomize the selection

 ### 3.4 Clips View
+{{ image_sets(path="content/tap/manual/clips.jpg", format="auto", op="fit_width", quality=75, alt="7III Tap Clips View", caption='The Clips View.') }}

 Shows the clips.
 - Use the [Tracks Bar](#3-2-1-tracks-bar) to navigate horizontally; drag in the Clips View for navigating vertically.
 - Start and stop clips by tapping on a clip.
-If you tap on an empty clip slot, Tap will take you to the [Device View](#3-3-device-view).
+If you tap on an empty clip slot in a MIDI Track, Tap will take you to the [Device View](#3-3-device-view).
+If you tap an emptry clip in an armed audio track (arm by long-press in the Tracks Bar, then tap "Toggle Arm"), the recording will start.
+Tap it again to stop the recording.
-- Long-press on any clip slot to bring up a context menu.
+- Long-press on any clip slot to bring up a context menu (see below).
 - Pressing the Side Panel button in the [Footer Bar](#3-2-2-footer-bar) activates the Scene Launch buttons to launch scenes.
 - The selected device's Banks Bar and Encoders Section are displayed above the clip view, exactly like in the Device View.

+**Clip Slot Context Menu**
-{{ image_sets(path="content/tap/manual/clips.jpg", format="auto", op="fit_width", quality=75, alt="7III Tap Clips View", caption='The Clips View.') }}
+{{ image_sets(path="content/tap/manual/Clip_Slot_Menu.jpg", format="auto", op="fit_width", quality=75, alt="Tap Clip Slot menu", caption='The Clip Slot Menu.' imgset_class="imgset-twothird") }}

+Inside the context menu, you can:
+- Select the clip/clip slot
+- Duplicate the scene
+- if a clip is on the slot:
+  - Duplicate the loop of the clip
+  - Stop the clip
+  - Append the clip to another clip
+    - Simply tap on the clip you want to append to.
+The original clip will get added to the end of the tapped clip.
+The original clip will get removed.
+  - Copy the clip
+    - To paste simply tap on an empty clip slot
+  - Duplicate the clip
+  - Delete the clip

 ### 3.5 Mixer View
 Shows the mixer section.